chriswales95/SET08103-Assessment/use-cases/use-case-21.md

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the top N populated capital cities in a continent where N is provided by the user* so that *I can list the top N populated capital cities in a continent*
+As an *employee* I want *to produce a report on the top N populated capital cities in a continent where N is provided by the user* so that *I can list the top N populated capital cities in a continent*

 ### Scope